Pages 9-10 Overview

 Josephson doesn’t miss the nuance in Cell 4.
 “They made choices and they live with the consequences, just like the rest of us.”
 He goes on to compare their choices to his decision to work more than golf and consequently getting a paunch.
 His extreme societal privilege is evident in his reduction of choice and consequence.
 He gives no recognition of the inequities that force choices, remove alternatives.
 Nor does he acknowledge instances when choice simply wasn’t there.
 Furthermore, he gives not even a moment’s thought to whether the choices have fair consequences nor who created those consequences.

-The smirk he wears in Cell 5 to deliver his “Consequences, follow?” drips with the arrogant privilege of a man who erroneously believes he has earned his luxurious “consequences” of power and money from a
+The smirk he wears in Cell 5 to deliver his “Consequences, follow?” drips with the arrogant privilege of a man who erroneously believes he has earned his luxurious “consequences” of power and money from a series of correct choices.
+Maki’s response in Cell 6 is one of deliberate deference.
+He raises his glass, let’s a moment pass to swallow what he might otherwise like to say, indicated by the ellipsis, and then merely agrees, being sure to address Josephson as “Father.”

 I suspect Maki actually would have a lot to say.
 How?
 His red tie, which matches him chromatically to the women on the ACO team, who are wearing the same color red.
 De Landro has marked him clearly, and his sympathies will become more obvious and understandable on later pages.